In This Article

 In our new series, The Science of Beauty, we're going to do a bit more research into the making of a great beauty product.
 While we've talked about the textures, scents, and efficacy of our favorite formulas in our Reviewed series, this one is meant to feed the other side of the brain—the side we perhaps haven't tapped into since chemistry class.
 We'll talk science, experiments, and the ingredients that make each product work with experts in each specific field.
 Then we'll check back in with our favorite hair and makeup artists to get a breakdown on how to best use the products once they're out of the lab and back in our bathrooms.

-What is Keratin?
+What is a Keratin Treatment?

 Keratin is a fibrous protein found naturally in the hair that acts as a protective shield against humidity (the primary cause of frizz).
 Over time, the hair loses keratin from exposure to the sun, environment, styling, and chemical services—causing porous spots to develop (much like potholes in a road).
 "Keratin in and of itself works with the porosity of the hair.
-Most frizz, [damage] and tangled hair is due to overly porous hair," says Abraham Sprinkle, a Keratin Complex International creative team member.
-"Keratin treatments fill in [the gaps where keratin has been depleted], so humidity is combated and hair is left with a healthier appearance.
+Most frizz, damage, and tangled hair is due to overly porous hair," says Abraham Sprinkle, a Keratin Complex International creative team member.
+"Keratin treatments fill in the gaps where keratin has been depleted, so humidity is combated and hair is left with a healthier appearance.
 Think of it in the same way spackle deals with nail holes in sheetrock: The surface is left smooth."

 Performed in-salon by a professional stylist, this powerful treatment replenishes the hair with high concentrations of keratin that penetrate throughout the hair structure and are sealed within the cortex to repair the damage.
 "This locks out humidity, repairs damage and breakage, and rebuilds strength to make smoother, shinier and healthier-looking hair, improving manageability and significantly reducing styling time," Sprinkle explains.

-Though Keratin Complex treatments do not damage the hair, a flatiron at a very high temperature can.
-Always use a professional titanium flatiron and professional judgment when selecting the flatiron temperature.
-Start at the lowest recommended temperature and increase only if necessary.
+Though keratin treatments do not damage the hair, a flatiron at a very high temperature can.
+Always use a professional titanium flatiron and professional judgment when selecting the flatiron temperature—start at the lowest recommended temperature and increase only if necessary.
 "Keratin treatments can last up to six months, but you may find that it impacts your curl pattern permanently," says Taylor.
 "To maintain your results, you must use sodium chloride-free hair products.
 Wrap your hair in a silk or satin scarf (or pillowcase) to keep the moisture locked in your hair, as the treatment can cause your hair to dry out faster."